Presenting at the conference

 Full Paper Submissions

 All papers presented at the conference and subsequently submitted and in accordance with publishing guidelines, will be included in the official Conference Proceedings.
-These will be published as an ISBN listed CD ROM and registered with the British Library.
-All delegates attending the conference will be sent a copy of the Proceedings free of charge.
 The deadline to submit full papers is 31st August 2017.

 Discussions are ongoing with publishers regarding journal and edited book publication opportunities.
 Decisions will be contingent on assessment of the papers after submission and of the possibilities to theme them based upon having a critical mass.